international-rural-school-report-v2/backend/README.md

 ### /issues/:id GET

 Requires `authorization` header w/ JWT.
-If successful, will return a '200' HTTP status and an object.
+If successful,it  will return a `200` HTTP status and an object.
 The object represents the issue with the ID specified in the path:
 ```
 {
   "id": 1,